Euro Nymphing for Grayling in Scotland

 What type of flies/ nymphs are best for grayling?

 When you come to fish a run, select a nymph which bounces along the bottom.
-If that doesn’t happen by the end of Area 1 (see above), switch to a heavier nymph.
+If that doesn’t happen by the end of Area 1 (see diagram below), switch to a heavier nymph.
 Jig head hooks are more effective, because as the nymph bounces along the bottom, the hook is turned upward, so less likely to get snagged.

 One, Two or Three Flies when fishing for Winter Grayling?

 I prefer fishing a team of three nymphs.
 I use a small profile fly on the top dropper.
 This is because, if you are fishing a pool with a uniform bottom, the flow of water just below the surface is faster than on the riverbed.
 A smaller fly, in the faster current, equals less drag.
 Importantly less of a chance of the top fly, dragging the lower two in an unnatural presentation.

 I use a weighted Caddis pattern on the point fly, when fishing a 3 fly cast.
 There are two droppers above that, each 12 inches apart.
 The middle dropper catches more fish when fishing a team of 3 flies, like this.
 If you pick a mid-weight nymph, like a 3.5mm bead, you’ll find that the nymph is presented at a perfect level just above the anchor pattern.